Sand Mountain (Alabama): Climate

 Sand Mountain, being located in the mid-South, has long hot humid summers, and winters which are short and mild by comparison to much of the rest of the country, with snow being a real rarity.
 Its elevation, however, leads to it being cooler than the rest of the state of Alabama.
 On Sand Mountain, between 60 and 90 days per year are over 86 °F, according to the Heat Zone Map published by the American Horticultural Society.
 By comparison, the great majority of the upper Midwest and Northeast has less than 30 such days per year.
 These hot days, combined with the South's high humidity, make it sweltering in the summer.
 The average daytime temperature is in the high 70s or above for at least five months out of the year (May through September).
 Sand Mountain has higher rainfall than almost anywhere else in the South, including anywhere else in Alabama, with the exception of the Gulf Coast area.
 Some areas of Sand Mountain get more than 66 in of rainfall per year (though others get as little as 54 in).

 The following is a general idea of Sand Mountain's climate, taken from Ider, Alabama:

+Climate data for Sand Mountain, Alabama (spec.
+Ider, Ala.)